davidserra9/color-cvc.github.io/_news/iccv25_cic25_papers.md

 related_posts: false
 ---

-[One paper](https://revisitingmiwb.github.io) has been accepted to [ICCV 2025](https://iccv.thecvf.com/) in Hawaii and one paper has been accepted to the [33rd Color Imaging Conference](https://www.imaging.org/IST/IST/Conferences/CIC/CIC2025/CIC_Home.aspx).
+[One paper](https://revisitingmiwb.github.io) has been accepted to [ICCV 2025](https://iccv.thecvf.com/) in Hawaii and one paper has been accepted to the [33rd Color Imaging Conference](https://www.imaging.org/IST/IST/Conferences/CIC/CIC2025/CIC_Home.aspx) in Hong Kong.
 David Serrano will attend ICCV while Guillem Arias and Maria Vanrell will attend CIC.
 See you there!